CSCfi/pouta-openshift-cluster/playbooks/openshift/README.md

 For automatic, self-provisioned app routes to work, you will need a wildcard DNS CNAME for your master's public IP.

 In general, see https://docs.openshift.org/latest/install_config/install/prerequisites.html

+#### Alternative 2: containerized environment for Heat based deployment

+We also have a deployment container with all dependencies preinstalled.
+To build the container, check out PAC git repo (see below) and run the build script located in `container-src/pac-deployer`:

+    cd ~/git/pouta-ansible-cluster/container-src/pac-deployer
+    sudo ./build.bash

+To launch a shell in a temporary container for deployment, run

+    cd ~/git/pouta-ansible-cluster/playbooks/openshift
+    sudo ./run_deployment_container.bash

+The script assumes that the environments directory is called openshift-environments and located in a sibling directory next to PAC.
+If Docker containers can be launched without 'sudo', that can be left out in the commands above.

+__Note on SELinux__: If you are running under SELinux enforcing mode, the container processes may not be able to access the volumes by default.
+To enable access from containerized processes, change the labels on the mounted directories:

+    chcon -Rt svirt_sandbox_file_t \
+        pouta-ansible-cluster openshift-ansible openshift-ansible-tourunen openshift-environments

 ### Clone playbooks